-Moving into his second year as the Outdoor Programs Director for Maine Sport Outfitters, Tim Barker is excited to be offering a wide variety of programming for the local community, seasonal visitors, youth, and outdoor professionals in 2015.
+Moving into his third year as the Outdoor Programs Director for Maine Sport Outfitters, Tim Barker is excited to be offering a wide variety of programming for the local community, seasonal visitors, youth, and outdoor professionals.
 A resident of Belfast, Maine, Tim has experience as a guide and program manager in Alaska, Washington, Wyoming, and Colorado.
 Tim has worked in various settings including expedition-based wilderness therapy, back-country ski touring, and maritime education.
 He is a Registered Recreation & Sea Kayak Maine Guide, Licensed Captain, and Wilderness First Responder.

 Ross Cameron, a native of coastal Maine, has been guiding sea kayak, canoe, and backpacking trips since 1986.
 He is a certified Maine Sea Kayak Guide and Maine Recreational Guide.
 He has a Bachelor’s Degree in Experiential Education and has been designing, guiding, and managing Outdoor Educational Programs for the past 29 years.
 He has worked for Hurricane Outward Bound as a field instructor, Kieve Affective Education as a lead teacher and Challenge Course Manager, Rippleffect as a sea kayak guide and now Maine Sport Outfitters.
 Ross currently serves as the Summer Programs Manager.
 He happily resides in Camden with his two sons.
 His leisure pursuits include paddling, skiing, mountain biking, and trail running alongside his two Alaskan and Siberian Huskies.

 Our trips are led by highly skilled and experienced Registered Maine Guides.
 All of our Instructional Clinics are taught by American Canoe Association (ACA) Certified Instructors.
 Our staff are passionate about paddling and eager to share an adventure with you that will be rewarding and memorable.